tigerwill90/fastcdc/README.md

 ````

 ### Objective
-For another project, I need to deduplicate "on the fly" a stream of file served from a plugin through grpc.
-I struggled to find a chunker package
-with this capability, so a friend and I developed our own.
-This is a pure go implementation of the FastCDC algorithm with a copyleft license.
+This is a fast and efficient pure go implementation of the FastCDC algorithm with a copyleft license.
 The interface differs significantly from other chunker that I know.
 It's designed to be easy to use, especially in streaming fashion.
 This package is based on optimizations and variations introduce by [ronomon/deduplication](https://github.com/ronomon/deduplication).

 ### Example